-In the Boston Marathon she jumped out of the crowd during the last half mile.
-In the New York Marathon she took the subway.
+In the Boston Marathon, she jumped out of the crowd during the last half mile.
+In the New York City Marathon, she took the subway.

-- You could read each text aloud, eliciting or translating / explaining any new words, and ask a few more comprehension questions to check understanding, e.g. Which marathon was Rosie Ruiz running in?
+- You could read each text aloud, eliciting or translating / explaining any new words, and ask a few more comprehension questions to check understanding, e.g., Which marathon was Rosie Ruiz running in?
 Did she win?, etc. - c Focus on the highlighted verbs.
 Get Sts to answer the questions individually or in pairs.

-- 1 was, finished - 2 had happened, had also cheated, had taken - 3 wasn't sweating - d 3 10)) 3 11)) 3 12)) 3 13)) Tell Sts to go to Grammar Bank 5A on p.140.
+- 1 was, finished - 2 had happened, had also cheated, had taken - 3 wasn't sweating - d 3 10)) 3 11)) 3 12)) 3 13)) Tell Sts to go to Grammar Bank SA on page 140.
 Focus on the example sentences and play the audio for Sts to listen to the sentence rhythm.
-You could also get Sts to repeat the sentences to practise getting the rhythm right.
+You could also get Sts to repeat the sentences to practice getting the rhythm right.
 Then go through the rules with the class.

-- In English File Pre-intermediate Sts learnt the past simple, the past continuous, and the past perfect in separate lessons, so this will be the first time Sts see the three tenses together. - Highlight that these three tenses are the ones that we normally use to tell a story / anecdote in the past.
-Most verbs tend to be in the past simple, when we are describing consecutive actions (First... then..., etc.), but we often use the past simple in conjunction with either the past continuous and past perfect or both, e.g. I got home late and my wife had already finished her lunch and was watching the news on TV.
+- In American English File 2 Sts learned the simple past, the past continuous, and the past perfect in separate lessons, so this will be the first time Sts see the three tenses together. - Highlight that these three tenses are the ones that we normally use to tell a story / anecdote in the past.
+Most verbs tend to be in the simple past, when we are describing consecutive actions (First... then..., etc.), but we often use the simple past in conjunction with either the past continuous and past perfect or both, e.g., I got home late and my wife had already finished her lunch and was watching the news on TV.